nique-e/Student_Management_System_Console/README.md

- # This is a simple calculater bases on terminal
+ # This is a Student Management System bases on terminal